 Active speakers have grown up, and there's a new kid on the block

 To me, a major part of the affliction that is audiophilia involves sitting in dim rooms listening to music and looking at my gear.
-Depending on the time of year, there may be the warm glow of tube electronics in the winter months or the soft green or blue lighting of solid state displays in summer, along with the lines and curves of the devices and boxes that make up my stereo system.
-This is something that my wife and mother (and kids) just don’t understand.
-They’ll walk in to find me staring, seemingly stupefied into the front of the room with (to them) no apparent visual stimulus.
+Depending on the time of year, the warm glow of tube electronics in the winter months or the soft green or blue lighting of solid state in summer, along with the lines and curves of the devices and boxes that make up my stereo system.
+This is something that my wife, my mother (and kids) just don’t understand.
+They’ll walk in to find me staring, seemingly stupefied (to them) with no apparent visual stimulus.
 They couldn’t be more wrong!
-Whether it is T+A, Naim, Conrad-Johnson or any number of other brands that grace my home system from time to time, aesthetics play a huge role to my personal enjoyment of my stereo system.
+Whether it is T+A, Naim, Conrad-Johnson or any number of other brands that grace my home system from time to time, aesthetics play a huge role in my personal enjoyment of a stereo system.
 Sure, I can listen to vanilla boxes and non-descript speakers and enjoy the music just as much, but a beautiful scene before me adds to the allure of great stereo.

 I have always been somewhat resistant to the concept of active speakers.
-Whether it is the lack of accoutrement i.e., amps and preamps and sources that I have painstakingly selected and acquired, or the concept that an active system “is what it is;” we cannot fundamentally change the sound of a system by changing the amp or source device.
-Of course, you can utilize built-in DSP engines (DSP no longer being the bad word it used to be among HiFi aficionados) to dial the speaker into the environment and get the best possible sound.
+Whether it is the lack of accoutrement, i.e., amps, preamps and sources painstakingly selected and acquired, or the concept that an active system “is what it is;” we cannot fundamentally change the sound of a system by changing the amp or source device.
+Of course, you can utilize built-in DSP engines (DSP no longer a bad word among HiFi aficionados) to dial the speaker into the environment and get the best possible sound.
 An active system frees the listener from having to delve into the tech and the how’s and why’s of audio playback and allows them to just listen – shelves and cabinets intact and free from components.

-I’ll admit - it has taken me some time and perspective to truly appreciate just what an active system can do, as the biases of old-school two-channel audio run deep within me.
+I’ll admit - it has taken me some time and perspective to truly appreciate just what an active system can do, as the biases of old-school two-channel audio run deep in me.
 I want to mix and match my components, I like to have an upgrade path.
-But I’m an audiophile.
-And even audiophiles can recognize that we are at a turning point in the industry.
-High End audio is the right of all: It should not be limited to the wealthy, the tweakers or the techies - anyone can and should have access to great sound without needing to dedicate an entire wall to speakers and the devices it takes to play them.
+I’m an audiophile, thats what we do, and how we are.
+But even old-school audiophiles can recognize that we are at a turning point in the industry.
+High-End audio is the right of all: It should not be limited to the wealthy, the tweakers or the techies - anyone can and should have access to great sound without needing to dedicate an entire wall to speakers and the devices it takes to play them.
 Thanks to streaming services, High Resolution Audio has never been easier to acquire and play, and Active Speaker systems can be the perfect answer to the casual enthusiast and audiophiles alike.
-Companies like Piega, KEF, Eikon and others have brought HiFi names and knowledge and therefore HiFi credibility to the Active market, and 2022 seems to be the year that Active speakers achieve mainstream appeal and penetration.
+Companies like Piega, KEF, Eikon and others have brought HiFi names and knowledge and therefore HiFi credibility to the Active market, and 2022 seems to be the year that Active speakers achieve mainstream appeal and market penetration.

 Which leads us to today – the launch of the KEF LS60 Floorstanders.
 Building on the success of the LS50 Wireless and LSX line, and buoyed by the huge sound quality increases thanks to KEF’s Meta technology, the LS60 is a speaker system meant to drive a larger room than the LS50’s can accommodate, with more low frequency and an improved tweeter and midrange over the preceding active speakers.
 With more in common with the Reference Line and the Blades than the LS50’s, the new LS60’s are a speaker destined to blend in amongst traditionalist audiophiles and audio lovers alike.